Cross Over Ballot

 The Napa County Election Division mailed a postcard to all NPP voters on November 6, 2019 that will allow them to select an American Independent Party, Democratic Party, or Libertarian Party ballot in advance of vote-by-mail ballots being sent out.
 An NPP voter may simply select which party’s ballot they would like to vote for and return the post card by mail.

-Voters can also take their non-partisan vote-by-mail ballot to any Vote Center in Napa County and exchange it for a ballot with presidential candidates from the American Independent, Democratic, or Libertarian Party.
+The time to request a Cross Over Ballot to be mailed to you has passed.
+Voters can take their non-partisan vote-by-mail ballot to any Vote Center in Napa County and exchange it for a ballot with presidential candidates from the American Independent, Democratic, or Libertarian Party.
 If you did not receive or forgot your ballot, NPP voters who appear in person at a Vote Center may simply request their desired crossover ballot from the above mentioned parties at check in.

 Voters Registered with a Political Party